White Goldenrod (Solidago bicolor)

 from $3.50

-White Goldenrod is an unusual goldenrod that has white flowers rather than the typical goldenrod-yellow.
-The nectar and pollen of the flowers attract a wide variety of insects, especially native bees.
-It is the host plant to 135 species of butterflies and moths in our area (nwf.org) as well as the host to an incredible 43 specialist bees (Holm, 2017) (Johnson and Colla, 2023).
-Like all goldenrods, it is enormously valuable for pollinators, providing many ecosystem services when most other plants are shutting down for the season.
+White Goldenrod is an unusual member of the goldenrod family, distinguished by its white flowers rather than the typical goldenrod-yellow.
+Its nectar and pollen attract a wide variety of insects, with native bees being especially frequent visitors.
+In our area, White Goldenrod serves as a host plant for an impressive 135 species of butterflies and moths (nwf.org), as well as 43 species of specialist bees (Holm, 2017; Johnson and Colla, 2023).
+Although White Goldenrod is considered endangered in Michigan, planting it in gardens and landscapes still plays a meaningful role, not by restoring historic populations, but by providing essential habitat for the insects and wildlife that depend on it (mnfi.anr.msu.edu).
+Like all goldenrods, it is enormously valuable to pollinators, providing critical late-season resources and ecosystem services at a time when many other plants are beginning to fade.

 Photo credit: Laura Flohr Reynolds